RedBeardLab/rediSQL/doc/docs/references.md

 Also, remember that there is only a single thread for database, execution of multiple `REDISQL.EXEC` against the same database will result in a serialization of the executions, one will be executed before the others.

+If you only need to query the database without modifying the data is a better idea to use [`REDISQL.QUERY`][query].

 **Complexity**: It depends entirely on the statement string.
 The use of a single thread for database is been chosen after several tests where the single thread configuration was faster than a multi-thread one.
 This is true in a write-intensive application and in a mixed write/read application.

 **See also**: